 - Game Luster: Why Are Games Marketed toward Boys?

-- CD Project Red Forums: CDPR, Please make Cyberpunk 2077 as offensive as possible
+- CD Project Red Forums (GFY BTW): CDPR, Please make Cyberpunk 2077 as offensive as possible

 - Cracked: 5 Unbelievable Ways Rich Assholes Get To Cheat Through Life